hc2116/hc2116.github.io/code.md

 </p>
 </center>

-Some use-cases I examined are the inability of a LSTM-traffic-classifier to cope with excessive retransmission sequences, or the coherence of encoder-based traffic projection methods.
+Some use-cases I examined and am currently publishing examine the inability of a LSTM-traffic-classifier to cope with excessive retransmission sequences, or the coherence of encoder-based traffic projection methods.

 <center>